Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: Abstract

 \section{Abstract}

 Perturbation theory, as well as most thermal field resummation methods widely used to study finite-temperature quantum field theories, presents a non-negligible renormalization scale dependence.
-To address this limitation, we propose an alternative method that combines the Renormalization Group Improvement (RGI) prescription for the thermal effective potential with the Optimized Perturbation Theory (OPT) variational resummation technique.
-Here, we apply this new framework, termed Variational Renormalization Group (VRG), to evaluate the effective potential of the scalar $\lambda \phi^4$ theory at finite temperatures, which represents a benchmark model for phase transition studies.
-We show that the proposed approach significantly improves scale stability, compared to the use of OPT alone, across key thermodynamic quantities, including the effective potential, critical temperature, and pressure.
-These results establish the VRG as a robust alternative tool for precision studies of thermal phase transitions, with direct implications for cosmological applications (e.g., early-universe thermodynamics) and condensed matter systems.
+To address this limitation, we propose an alternative method that combines the renormalization group improvement prescription for the thermal effective potential with the optimized perturbation theory variational resummation technique.
+Here, we apply this new framework, termed variational renormalization group, to evaluate the effective potential of the scalar $\lambda \phi^4$ theory at finite temperatures, which represents a benchmark model for phase transition studies.
+We show that the proposed approach significantly improves scale stability, compared to the use of optimized perturbation theory alone, across key thermodynamic quantities, including the effective potential, critical temperature, and pressure.
+These results establish the variational renormalization group as a robust alternative tool for precision studies of thermal phase transitions, with direct implications for cosmological applications (e.g., early-Universe thermodynamics) and condensed matter systems.